Skip to main content

 }

-The token is a short-lived string you’ll pass it to Iron using our Identification endpoint with the RELIANCEPERSONPARAMS parameters
+The token is a short-lived string you pass to Iron using the Identification endpoint.

 curl --request POST \